-Millennials, born 1980-1994, and are smaller in number than the proceeding generation called “Gen Z.” Like Gen X, Millennials are an educated group with more women holding college degrees than men.
-Like Boomers, this group is more outspoken than Gen X. Several things make this group unique; their diversity, connection to social media, fast population growth, and initial delay entering the workforce.
+Millennials, born 1980-1994, are smaller in number than the older Gen X or younger Gen Z. Like Gen X, and likely Gen Z; Millennials are also an educated group.
+Similar to Boomers, this group is more outspoken than Gen X. Several things make this group unique; their diversity, connection to social media, fast population growth, and initial delay entering the workforce.
 The impact of immigration has made this the most diverse generation in U.S. history.
 Some sources extend the term “Millennials” into two parts called (Y.1) and (Y.2) Doing this increases their population numbers, as well as the amount of debt.
 Extreme immigration influx could continue to expand this this part of the population and contribute to generations of debt yet to come.
 Currently, the main financial concern is student loan repayment.
 Following Gen X & Baby Boomers; Millennials have 3rd highest average debt amount.
 However, this generation has the potential to save the most.
 Millennials have much time and should be well-prepared for the future.
 They are young professionals working in a strong economy with historically more career choices and jobs.

 More About Millennials (GEN Y):

 -Live at home longer & marry later than previous generations